Advertiser Disclosure

 The international terminal entrance at Tan Son Nhat International Airport (SGN).
 Image Credit: Kevin Stooksbury for Upgraded Points

-In December 2025, we should see a new airport open in nearby Dong Nai province, and Your Mileage May Vary reported on some interesting ideas airport management is considering:
+In December 2025, we should see a new airport open in nearby Dong Nai province, and Your Mileage May Vary reported on interesting ideas airport management is considering:

 Advertisement

-Both options have their problems.
+Both have their problems.
 Imagine arriving at one airport and needing to transfer to another for your domestic connection.
 Plus, public transportation to the new airport won’t be ready for several years after it opens.

 Southwest Drops Nearly 30 Flights